AssetMerge/docs/docs/using-the-dapp/providing-liquidity.md

 Anyone can provide liquidity, all you need is at least 1 NFT you want to provide and Ether worth the same value as the NFTs you are providing.

+> **Make sure you understand the risks of providing liquidity, it is recommended to read the [Protocol Mechanics](/docs/category/protocol-mechanics)**

 :::tip Add Or Remove Liquidity
 On the provide page, [https://assetmerge.xyz/app/liquidity](https://assetmerge.xyz/app/liquidity), select the pair you want to provide liquidity for and then make sure you are viewing your NFT balance.